suculent/homebridge-plugin-fridge/README.md

 ## Purpose

-This is a plugin for Homebridge, that provides virtual Temperature and Humidity sensor using data from specific MQTT channel.
+This is a plugin for Homebridge, that provides virtual contact sensor using data from specific MQTT channel.
+Includes sample LUA code for ESP8266-based IoT sensing device.

 ## Requirements